International Human Resource Management

 How does the tech industry play a role in enabling moonlighting?

 It would not be right to solely blame the employee for moonlighting.
 We will tell you why.
-It is in the nature of an employee, a regular office going individual working a 9 to 5 job to wonder about an alternative path and think of making an extra income to afford a better and more comfortable lifestyle.
+It is like an employee, a regular office-going individual working a 9 to 5 job, to wonder about an alternative path and think of making an extra income to afford a better and more comfortable lifestyle.

-And honestly, working after your regular hours on a different job is not illegal, as long as you do not have to misuse the resources of your regular job to get it done and is not affecting the quality or productivity in your full-time job.
-But in reality, only few come through, which is why organizations are mostly against moonlighting.
+And honestly, working after your regular hours on a different job is not illegal, as long as you do not have to misuse the resources of your regular job to get it done, and it is not affecting the quality or productivity in your full-time job.
+But in reality, only a few come through, which is why organizations are mostly against moonlighting.

-Former director of Infosys, Mohandas Pai had stated that moonlighting is much more common among the entry-level salaried employees while compared to those in bigger, prominent roles.
+Former director of Infosys, Mohandas Pai, had stated that moonlighting is much more common among the entry-level salaried employees compared to those in bigger, prominent roles.

-- The PANDEMIC, when everyone was required to work from home, giving them an increased opportunity to pick up side
+- The PANDEMIC, when everyone was required to work from home, gave them an increased opportunity to pick up side

-- Failed system of monitoring remote working employees, giving them the opportunity to wander a new path.
+- A failed system of monitoring remote working employees, allowing them to wander a new path.

-- Surge in gig opportunities tempting people to make quick bucks.
+- Surge in gig opportunities is tempting people to make quick bucks.

-- Higher level of technology that made it easy for moonlighters to work with bigger companies located miles away from them.
+- A higher level of technology made it easy for moonlighters to work with bigger companies located miles away from them.

 What are the drawbacks of employee moonlighting?

-Moonlighting causes the overworking of an employee, as they have multiple jobs and responsibilities to handle, resulting in chronic stress, poor work-life balance not just affecting your health but also your productivity.
+Moonlighting causes the overworking of an employee, as they have multiple jobs and responsibilities to handle, resulting in chronic stress, poor work-life balance, not just affecting their health but also your productivity.

 Some of the major drawbacks are-